Kalyzee/kast-xblock/README.md

 Login

-To enable this Knotes into your course you have to:
+To enable Kast into your course you have to:
   - On a studio course main page go to Setting > Advanced Settings.

 ![](http://www.kalyzee.com/wp-content/uploads/2015/09/edx-advanced-setting-enabling-knotes.png)

-  - Into the advanced module part, add "videoknotes" into the array.
+  - Into the advanced module part, add "kast" into the array.

 ![](http://www.kalyzee.com/wp-content/uploads/2015/09/edx-advanced-setting-enabling-knotes-in-form.png)